Qwen3.7-Max Deep Dive: How It Ranked #1 in China on Arena Blind Tests & Boosted Agent Capabilities (2026)

 | Code generation (with manual review) | Wait | Qwen3.6-Plus remains sufficient for most programming tasks |

-| Code generation (requires production-ready output) | Worth testing | Self-validation is a meaningful upgrade |
+| Code generation (requires production-ready output) | Worth testing | Self-validation is a meaningful improvement |

 | Long-chain reasoning & math problems | Recommended to test | Heavy Mode delivers clear gains here |

-| Customer service & real-time dialogue | Not recommended for now | Heavy Mode introduces too much latency |
+| Customer service & real-time dialogue | Not recommended yet | Heavy Mode’s latency overhead is too high |

 | RAG-based document Q&A | Neutral | Performance difference between generations is minimal |